-riminal Procedure Midterm Spring 2015 (b) Assume that the defendant's motion to dismiss the arrest speed limit and stopped the defendant intending to issue him a citation for speeding.
+Question 4.
+While on patrol an officer observed the defendant traveling in excess of the posted speed limit and stopped the defendant intending to issue him a citation for speeding.
 While running a check of the defendant's license the officer discovered that the defendant had two outstanding warrants for his arrest.
 One of the warrants was for a past violation of a restraining order and the other was for unpaid child support.
 The officer ordered the defendant out of the car, arrested him on the warrants and secured the defendant in the rear of his police vehicle.
 The officer then returned to the defendant's vehicle and observed a grey backpack on the front passenger seat.
 Opening the back pack, the officer discovered 17 individually wrapped bags of marijuana.
 In addition to being arrested on the two outstanding warrants the defendant was charged with possession with intent to distribute a controlled substance.

 If the defendant files a motion to suppress the 17 bags of marijuana how should the court rule on his motion and why?
 (This Question is worth 8 Points)